 Type of Animal Number of Animals in the Zoo Zebra 25 Lions 5 Monkeys 50 Elephants 10 Ostriches 20

 The aim is to present the above data in a scatter plot.

-Step - 3: Identify the animals marked on the x-axis and mark a point above it based on the number given in the table.
+- Step 3: Identify the animals marked on the x-axis and mark a point above is based on the number given in the table.
 Refer to the y-axis to measure and mark the points.

 The collected data of the temperature and humidity can be presented in the form of a scatter plot.

-Temperature is marked on the x-axis and the humidity on the y-axis.
+Temperature is marked on the x-axis and humidity is on the y-axis.

-To calculate the humidity at a temperature of 60 degree Fahrenheit, we need to first draw a line of best fit.
+To calculate the humidity at a temperature of 60 degrees Fahrenheit, we need to first draw a line of best fit.

 A line of "Best Fit" is a straight line drawn to pass through most of these data points.